rskelly/flood/README.md

 # flood

-`flood` is an application that delinates basins on a digital terrain model (DTM) and attempts to locate the 'spill points' between them.
+`flood` is an application that delineates basins on a digital terrain model (DTM) and attempts to locate the 'spill points' or 'connectivity points' between them.

 ## Background

-Typical watershed and channel delination techniques us a least-cost search algorithm to locate the path that a hypothetical water droplet will follow as it moves down slope.
+Typical basin and channel delineation techniques use a least-cost search algorithm to locate the path that a hypothetical water droplet will follow as it moves down slope.
 This algorithm "floods" basins, from user-defined seeds or surface minima, and locates the